AndreaBaciu17/GravityBalls-Python-/README.md

 **Contact:** baciuandrea04@gmail.com

 ## Description
-**Description:** Jump into the falling world of Gravity Balls! 🎈 Click to make a ball appear, and watch them fall gracefully down the screen.
+Jump into the falling world of Gravity Balls! 🎈 Click to make a ball appear, and watch them fall gracefully down the screen.
 See how long you can last in this fun and addictive game!

 ## Features
 - **Multiple Balls:** Enjoy the challenge of keeping track of numerous balls as they drop from wherever you click on the screen.